artillery/pull-request-viewer/README.md

     GITHUB_CLIENT_SECRET=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
     GITHUB_CALLBACK_URL=http://localhost:8000/auth/github/callback

-### Optional addtional env vars
+### Optional additional env vars

+#### `GITHUB_FORCE_REVIEWERS`

-`GITHUB_FORCE_REVIEWERS` is a list of Github usernames who should always review PRs from certain repos.
+This is a list of GitHub usernames who should always review PRs from certain repos.
 This is in a comma-separated list in the format `<user>/<repo>:reviewer`.
 For multiple forced reviewers on the same repo, repeat the `<user>/<repo>` tuple with different usernames.
 For example:

     GITHUB_FORCE_REVIEWERS=foo/bar:user1,foo/bar:user2,baz/quux:user3

+#### `GITHUB_USERNAME_ALIASES`

+If your development group uses real names instead of GitHub usernames then it's easier to prefix a PR title with "Bob:" instead of "superl33th4ck3r:". `GITHUB_USERNAME_ALIASES` is a comma-separated list in the format `<alias>:<username>`.
+Any alias will be substituted for the GitHub username.
+For example:

+    GITHUB_USERNAME_ALIASES=joe:superl33th4ck3r,bob:megauser

+And your PR title could be "JOE/BOB: Fixes the thing."

 ### Deploying to Heroku